Manish-Kumarrrr/WorkHub_Task/README.md

 - **Task Management**:
   - Create and update tasks.
   - Support pagination for efficient task retrieval.
+  - Cron Job for cleaning old tasks from database.
 - **Messaging**: Uses Kafka as a message queue for scalable and asynchronous task processing.
 - **Database**: Stores and retrieves task data in MongoDB.